b1nch3f/mload/README.md

 * 1/17/2017 - object name selection to be a drop-down
 * 1/21/2017 - allow user to login via server url
 * 1/21/2017 - allow user to have columns in any order in the csv file
+* 1/22/2017 - supported single Jar/cross-platform executable build using fatJar
+* toto - NSIS support for windows
 * todo - remove linting errors from LandingPageUIController
-* todo - validate csv headers and remove hardcoding of DeveloperName and Label attribute with actual API names using metadata describe
+* todo - validate csv headers using metadata describe
 * todo - support delete feature
 * any suggestions ?

-# Steps to build the app
+# Steps to build and run the app
 #### STEP 1 -> Install JDK // I used 32 bit JDK, even when on on 64bit Win 10 machine
 #### STEP 2 -> Download Gradle.zip and extract // I used 32 bit, even when on on 64bit Win 10 machine
 #### STEP 3 -> Add JAVA_HOME environment variable to point to JDK directory and GRADLE_HOME to point to gradle directory and JDK/bin, Gradle/bin directory to Path varialbe